What are the advantages of going with an alternative carrier?

 No carrier is good everywhere, but unless you're in a very rural part of the country you'll have at least one company with good service.
 A company that can offer service using two coverage maps has an advantage for anyone who spends time where they are covered by at least one.

 Not all carriers do this, so be sure to do your homework when you choose.
-Two notable examples are Net10 and Red Pocket who lease service from all four major carriers.
+Two notable examples are Net10 and Red Pocket that lease service from all four major carriers, or Project Fi which leases service from T-Mobile, Sprint and US Cellular.

 No-frills service

 You're paying for calls, texts, and data.
-That's all you're going to get.
+That's usually all you're going to get.

 There's no denying that some of the perks phone carriers can offer are nice.
 Unlimited texting to Canada and Mexico is a good example.
 But some folks just don't need anything extra.

 By not having extra services the price can be cheaper.
 If you don't need anything more than basic service and 4G data, an alternative carrier could be great for you.
+Some alternative carriers do offer perks for calling and texting internationally, so when you're shopping be sure to check on them.

 No credit checks